pszujewski/networking-top-down-approach/README.md

 #### 1.3 The Network Core

 In a network application, end systems exchange messages with each other.
 Messages perform a "control" function (i.e establishing a connection) or can contain data, like an email message or image file.
 Messages are broken up into **packets** that travel along packet switches.
-A **router**'s job is to "switch" an inoming packet into an outbound link.
+A **router**'s job is to "switch" an incoming packet into an outbound link.

 Each router in the link has a **forwarding table** that maps destination addresses to that router's outbound links.
 The internet router examines the IP address of a packet and maps this address to the outbound link according to the forwarding table.

 In a circuit switching network approach the switches on the path between end systems maintain a constant connection while sending/receiving data.
 This is different from packet switching, where packets might be queued up based on traffic in the system.
 Traditional telephone networks are circuit-switched networks.
 A connection is called a **circuit**.

-[Pg 57 - TOP - Packet switching vs circuit switching]
+Telecom networks are largely migrating towards packet switching.

+End systems access the internet via an **access ISP**, which in turn exchanges packets with a regional and tier-1 ISP across the globe if necessary.

+#### Protocol Layers and their Service Models

+A layered architecture allows us to discuss a well-defined, specific part of a lage and complex system.
+Network designers organize protocols (and the hardware and software that implements the protocol) in **layers**.
+Each protocol belongs to one of the layers.
+Some common aplication layer protocols include HTTP (which provides for web document request and transfer), SMTP (which provides for the transfer of e-mail messages) and FTP (which provides for the transfer of files between two end systems).
+Application layer protocols are implemented in end systems.
+The internet's transport layer transports application-layer **messages** between application **endpoints**.
+TCP and UDP are 2 internet transport protocols.

+End systems implement all protocol layers, which is consistent with the view that the Internet architecture puts much of its complexity at the edges of the network.

+At each layer, a packet has two types of fields: a header field and a pyaload field.
+The paylod is typically the packet from the layer above.

+[Pg.
+83 - 1.6 Networks under attack]

 ## Approach